lilliputten/sankey-graph-app/README.md

 Or via [direct zip archive link](https://github.com/lilliputten/sankey-graph-app/archive/refs/tags/publish.0.0.20.zip).

-Then unpack it, go tohe build folder and start the script with command:
+Then unpack it, go to the build folder and start the script with command:

 ```
 python start-app.py --data-set-folder sweet-corn